baserun-ai/baserun-py/README.md

 ## Running tests with pytest
-To execute your tests and send logs to Baserun, simply use the --baserun flag with pytest.
+To execute your tests and send logs to Baserun, simply use the --baserun plugin with pytest.
+When using the --baserun plugin there's no need to use the `@baserun.test` decorator.
+All tests will automatically send logs to Baserun.

 ```bash
 pytest --baserun your_test_module.py